jeeannyy/Real-Time-Chat/README.md

 # Messanger-app

-One day sprint to make a messenger app that multiple people join and chat in real time.
+Half day sprint to make a messenger app that multiple people join and chat in real time.
 We used [socket.io] to send live data between a node http servers and a client.
 Based on our user stories and kanban board tasks, we practiced Agile method and git version control.

 # Get Started